oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 Supports every locale available in the Foundation framework.

 - It accepts both localized and ASCII inputs.
-- It fetches and caches its characters at runtime.
+- It fetches and caches characters at runtime.

 ## Formats

 Uses format styles introduced in iOS 15.0.

-- All localization magick is performed by Apple.
-- All (most) formatting magick is performed by Apple.

 ### Instances